OpenNHM/OpenNHM_Homepage/content/post/MonthlyMar2026.md

 Welcome to the March 2026 update:

 March focused on improving the rheological models in com1DFA, restructuring the documentation for better usability, and fixing compatibility issues for the upcoming QGis 4.0 release.

-**Rheological Model Improvements**

-Two PRs improved the rheological models in com1DFA.
-PR #1252 (https://github.com/OpenNHM/AvaFrame/pull/1252) corrected the Herschel-Bulkley implementation by replacing the bulk dynamic viscosity with the consistency factor K. The previous implementation incorrectly assumed these were equivalent, which is not the case.
-The theory documentation was updated accordingly.

-PR #1254 (https://github.com/OpenNHM/AvaFrame/pull/1254) then added direct input options for yield shear stress (`tauy`) and dynamic viscosity (`eta`) in the Bingham, Herschel-Bulkley, and O'Brien-Julien rheological models.
-By default, these values are used directly from the configuration file.
+We are also working towards the next release of AvaFrame, which will be available in April and switch to the next major version 2.0.
+Currently release candidates are being tested, so stay tuned for the final release.

 **Documentation Restructuring**